European Space Agency: Enlargement

 During the Ministerial Meeting in December 2014, ESA ministers approved a resolution calling for discussions to begin with Israel, Australia and South Africa on future association agreements.
 The ministers noted that "concrete cooperation is at an advanced stage" with these nations and that "prospects for mutual benefits are existing".

 A separate space exploration strategy resolution calls for further co-operation with the United States, Russia and China on "LEO exploration, including a continuation of ISS cooperation and the development of a robust plan for the coordinated use of space transportation vehicles and systems for exploration purposes, participation in robotic missions for the exploration of the Moon, the robotic exploration of Mars, leading to a broad Mars Sample Return mission in which Europe should be involved as a full partner, and human missions beyond LEO in the longer term."

-In August 2019, ESA and the Australian Space Agency signed a joint statement of intent "to explore deeper cooperation and identify projects in a range of areas including deep space, communications, navigation, remote asset management, data analytics and mission support."
-Details of the cooperation were laid out in a framework agreement signed by the two nations.
+In August 2019, the ESA and the Australian Space Agency signed a joint statement of intent "to explore deeper cooperation and identify projects in a range of areas including deep space, communications, navigation, remote asset management, data analytics and mission support."
+Details of the cooperation were laid out in a framework agreement signed by the two entities.

 On 17 November 2020, ESA signed a memorandum of understanding (MOU) with the South African National Space Agency (SANSA).
-SANSA CEO Dr. Valanathan Munsami tweeted: "Today saw another land mark event for SANSA with the signing of an MoU with ESA.
+SANSA CEO Dr. Valanathan Munsami tweeted: "Today saw another landmark event for SANSA with the signing of an MoU with the ESA.
 This builds on initiatives that we have been discussing for a while already and which gives effect to these.
 Thanks Jan for your hand of friendship and making this possible."

-Launch vehicle fleet
+Launch vehicles

-ESA has a fleet of different launch vehicles in service with which it competes in all sectors of the launch market.
-ESA's fleet consists of three major rocket designs: Ariane 5, Soyuz-2 and Vega.
-Rocket launches are carried out by Arianespace, which has 23 shareholders representing the industry that manufactures the Ariane 5 as well as CNES, at ESA's Guiana Space Centre.
+The ESA currently has two operational launch vehicles Vega C and Ariane 6.
+Rocket launches are carried out by Arianespace, which has 23 shareholders representing the industry that manufactures the Ariane 5 as well as CNES, at the ESA's Guiana Space Centre.
 Because many communication satellites have equatorial orbits, launches from French Guiana are able to take larger payloads into space than from spaceports at higher latitudes.
 In addition, equatorial launches give spacecraft an extra 'push' of nearly 500 m/s due to the higher rotational velocity of the Earth at the equator compared to near the Earth's poles where rotational velocity approaches zero.
+In 2014, ESA proposed changes to the Ariane family development scheme by moving to competitive bids for the development of Ariane 6.